ManhCuong0304/Music-Preference-Analysis/README.md

 Even though he has multiple hits, the Most Dominant Song does not belong to Sơn Tùng M-TP.
 Từng Quen by Wren Evans holds this title, ranking 1st for 15 weeks—an impressive feat for a young artist like him.
 Perhaps because of this success, both he and tlinh secured collaborations with Apple: "[Cứu lấy âm nhạc](https://www.youtube.com/watch?v=3K6PRfAp6O4)" and "[đừng làm nó phức tạp](https://www.youtube.com/watch?v=k2oCfQ5QOIk)".
 It seems that Apple wanted to position itself as a young and energetic brand, as they actively promoted these two music videos.
 The Like-to-View ratio for Wren's song is only 0.11%, indicating that while the video was not highly engaging, it was seen by a large audience through advertising.

+To identify the perfect candidate for collaboration, an individual analysis is required.
+Among the top five artists in the Most Dominant Artists chart, three stand out as potential candidates.
+Sơn Tùng M-TP is primarily known for his solo songs, with his only collaboration being with a foreign artist, while Mono has had just one song reach the top.
+Therefore, Wren Evans, tlinh, and Đen have been selected for individual analysis.

 ### b.
 Individual Analysis

 ![image](https://github.com/user-attachments/assets/bd5ff59b-b9eb-4113-b0bd-f1fef6e6e040)